What is a No Ball? Your Complete Guide To All Forms of No Ball Rules in Cricket

 Wicket Keeper Encroachment No Ball Rules in Cricket

-Under the No ball rules in cricket, a wicket-keeper’d encroachment is a specific type of no ball in cricket that occurs when the keeper does not remain in the correct position at the time the ball is delivered.
+Under the No ball rules in cricket, a wicket-keeper’s encroachment is a specific type of no ball in cricket that occurs when the keeper does not remain in the correct position at the time the ball is delivered.

 Wondering how this unfolds in a real-life scenario?